iterami/Docs.htm/common/js/core.md

 ---

 ### `core_entity_create(args)`
-* Creates an entity and provides it with additional properties based on entity defaults and functions.
+* Creates an entity, provides it with additional properties based on entity defaults and functions, and returns its ID.
 * Not including `id` makes entity use `core_id_count` which starts at 0 and goes up by 1 every time an entity is created.

 Arg        | Required? | Notes